The e-Commerce Directive

 The Digital Single Market and the e-Commerce Directive

-One of the 16 initiatives of the Digital Single Market strategy, adopted on 6 May 2015, aims to define an appropriate e-commerce framework and preventing unfair discrimination against consumers and businesses when they try to access content or buy goods and services online within the EU.
+Part of the Digital Single Market strategy is focused on defining an appropriate e-commerce framework and preventing unfair discrimination against consumers and businesses who access content or buy goods and services online within the EU.

 Examples of services covered by the Directive include: